Hospitals, Providers, and Insurers Are Not One Coordinated System

 - They do not separate treatment from lien or collection activity.

-- They wait too long to organize the paperwork because they think the system is coordinating behind the scenes.
+- They wait too long to organize paperwork because they think the system is coordinating behind the scenes.

 What that can cost